-Applications for the development of wind, wave and tidal devices should demonstrate that:
+Applications for the development of wind, wave and tidal devices must:

-- a) they have complied with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1 and MP NRG2; - b) they have shown due regard to development constraints by proposing devices and associated infrastructure in areas of low constraint as identified in the RLG; - c) in areas of medium-very high constraint identified in the RLG, the development has incorporated adequate design and operational measures to the satisfaction of Marine Scotland and the local authority which avoid any potential adverse effects on Natura 2000 sites, any adverse effects on other important (natural and historic) sites, features and other sea users. - d) where commercial scale offshore wind and renewable energy development are proposed they are within areas identified through the Sectoral Marine Plan process.
+- a) comply with all policies included in Policy Framework Section (a) and (b) and Policy MP DEV1 and MP NRG2; - b) show due regard to development constraints by proposing devices and associated infrastructure in areas of low constraint as identified in the RLG, wherever possible; - c) demonstrate that in areas of medium-very high constraint identified in the RLG, the development has incorporated adequate design and operational measures to the satisfaction of Marine Scotland and the local authority which avoid any potential adverse effects on European sites, any adverse effects on other important (natural and historic) sites, features and other sea users. - d) demonstrate that where commercial scale offshore wind and renewable energy development are proposed they are within areas identified through the Sectoral Marine Plan process.